ruuda/musium/docs/performance.md

 Counterintuitively, copying the path returned by the iterator is faster than not copying it.
 It might have something to do with ordering; spending more time in the iterator lock is actually a good thing?
-Or maybe I should collect more data, and this is just a statistical fluctuatin.
+Or maybe I should collect more data, and this is just a statistical fluctuation.
 Just storing the paths is definitely faster if the copy is avoided:

     copy    <- c(0.023223363, 0.022365082, 0.022318216, 0.022584837,